-In the late 60’s I got a Novice ticket WN5AMJ and enjoyed working CW from my old Heathkit DX-60 transmitter and HR-10 receiver, with an Inverted-V up about 20’.
-Now 40 plus years later my wife Linda suggested I get back into ham radio (probably to keep me out of her hair).
-I did and got my General Class ticket on 1-12-2010, KF5ENB.
+In the late 60’s I got a Novice ticket, WN5AMJ, and enjoyed working CW from my old Heathkit DX-60 transmitter and HR-10 receiver, with an Inverted-V up about 20’.
+Now 40 plus years later my wife Linda suggested I get back into ham radio, as we were planning my upcoming retirement.
+I did and got my General Classon 1-12-2010, KF5ENB.
 Changed the call on 2-12-2010 to W5JDF.
 On May 25, 2010, I passed the test for my Amateur Extra Class license, and received it on June 1, 2010.

 I started the New Year of 2013 with a step back into the past.
 When I was a young Novice I would page through the Heathkit catalogue and dream of getting a Heathkit SB Series station.
 Well it took 42 years but for the New Year I added a Heathkit SB-102, with SB-600 Speaker & power supply, an SB-200, and a Heathkit Desk Mic.
 The station needed considerable work and TLC to get it all working as it should, but is now up and running, back on the air, and working great!

 I am a member of ARRL, the 3905 Century Club and the OM International Sideband Society (OMISS).

 My first passion is playing guitar.
 My wife and I played in a family classic rock band for 15 years until October 2009 when the band retired.
 I still enjoy playing on my own.
 I enjoy talking about ham radio,antennas, music, and guitars, etc.